The age of majority

 The guardian's responsibility

-Guardians are supervised by the regional state administration.
-The regional state administration must approve the guardian's handling of the minor's assets.
-The regional state administration must for instance approve the purchase of large gifts or the acquisition or the sale of real estate.
+Guardians are supervised by the State Administration.
+The State Administration must approve the guardian's handling of the minor's assets.
+Furthermore, the State Administration must approve the acquisition or the sale of real estate.

 The guardian's fee

-Normally the guardian is not paid for his or her work.
-Such a guardian may, however, be reimbursed for any expenses.
 A professional guardian can to a certain extent get a fee if this is considered reasonable.
-The person under guardianship must pay the fee unless this person?s earnings or assets are inconsiderable.
-In that case the authorities will pay.
+The person under guardianship must pay the fee unless this person’s earnings or assets are inconsiderable.